-Free by request to residents of Charlton, Charlton City and Charlton Depot SEND YOUR NEWS AND PICS TO NEWS@STONEBRIDGEPRESS.NEWS <image> Charlton soccer boys celebrate dream season Charlton seeking grant for new health professional BY JASON BLEAU CORRESPONDENT CHARLTON - The town of Charlton has reported no new active cases of COVID-19 for some time, and while the town hopes the numbers don't increase any time soon, officials are investing in personnel to prepare for any worst-case scenario.
+nursing graduates for their dedication and sacrifices to fur- On Tuesday, July 6, the Bay Path Practical Nursing Academy and Intravenous Edu celebrated the completion of the practical nursing students graduates Intravenous Certification Course.
+Charlton seeking grant for new health professional BY JASON BLEAU CORRESPONDENT CHARLTON - The town of Charlton has reported no new active cases of COVID-19 for some time, and while the town hopes the numbers don't increase any time soon, officials are investing in personnel to prepare for any worst-case scenario.
 During an update on June 29, Charlton Health Director James Philbrook explained that the town will continue to maintain four nurses who stepped up to be a part of a local vaccine clinic while also seeking grant funding that would add a new health professional to serve several local communities.
-"We still have public health nurses that are working at the clinic," Philbrook said.
-"We're paying them through FEMA funds, and I just applied for a \$100,000 grant to continue the shared services for nursing and we're going to hire a full-time nurse that will work in Auburn, Brimfield and Charlton.
-Philbrook said the grant is a joint effort with Auburn and Brimfield and that more towns could have been involved but they wanted to keep the workload for the new hire in check.
-Using lessons from the pandemic, Philbrook and leaders from other towns have realized that while multi-town partnerships are effective having too many communities served by a single person isn't efficient in a worstcase scenario health crisis.
-Friday, July 16, 2021 "When a pandemic hits and you do contact tracing, that's when things started to fall apart, and the state had to get the Center for Disease Control involved.
-Now they want to make sure that Boards of Health have adequate people to do contact tracing and that's what this grant would be for so if we do have a spike or whatever we're going to have someone on staff that's already trained, already on our books and will be doing all the contact tracing BY JASON BARROWS CHARLTON YOUTH SOCCER CHARLTON - After Covid-19 decimated the high school soccer season, preventing a special group of talented players from having one last chance at a state title, the wheels started churning about what could we do to send them off to college in a blaze of glory.
-The Massachusetts Tournament of Champions (MOTC) is an annual event held in Lancaster.
-The top 12 teams from across the State of Massachusetts compete for the title.
-I have been coaching this group since they were five years old and have previously made trips to MTOC.
-To qualify for MTOC, a team needs to win their regular season division and a playoff match against another division winner.
-The format is one which has a four-team round robin, semis, then finals.
-We have lost in the finals, lost twice in the semis, and suffered early round robin defeats never making it out of the bracket.
-There have been highs and some heart-breaking lows.
-We decided as a group to register for the 2021 Spring season in the top Division!
-This was a big commitment considering many of the boys are working and heading off to college.
-The regular season was smooth, playing 6 matches (2 were canceled due to weather) scoring 37 goals and allowing three.
-We were scheduled to play our annual rival Worcester for the right to represent Midland Massachusetts at MTOC.
-A true David and Goliath match with Charlton having 14,000 residents and Worcester 185.000.
-Coach Rossi and I have met multiple times prior, dating back to 2010.
-It's always an Please Read SOCCER, page A7 and reporting," said Philbrook.
+"We still have public health nurs-es that are working at the clinic," Philbrook said.
+"We're paying them through FEMA funds, and I just applied for a \$100,000 grant to continue the shared services for nursing and we're going to hire a full-time nurse that will work in Auburn, Brimfield and Charlton." effort with Auburn and Brimfield and that more towns could have been involved but they wanted to keep the workload for the new hire in check.
+Using lessons from the pandemic, Philbrook and leaders from other towns have realized that while multi-town partnerships are effective having too many communities served by a single person isn't efficient in a worst-case scenario health crisis.
+"When a pandemic hits and you do contact tracing, that's when things started to fall apart, and the state had to get the Center for Disease Control involved.
+Now they want to make sure that Boards of Health have adequate people to do contact tracing and that's what this grant would be for so if we do have a spike or whatever we're going to have someone on staff that's already trained, already on our books and will be doing all the contact tracing and reporting," said Philbrook. sought applications for interested parties to work with Harrington Hospital, they were overwhelmed by the number of nurses that resided in Charlton, let alone the number that offered to help during the pandemic.
+"Our nurses that are working do a great job.
+They are very passionate, they enjoy it.
+People don't realize how many nurses are in Charlton.
+We had (up to 80) responses that we gave to Harrington saying Charlton had this many nurses that are willing to step forward.
+That's a lot.
+They stepped up.
+Some of them were retired and wanted to work," Philbrook said.
+Information on COVID vaccination sites and updates on how Charlton continues to manage the ongoing health crisis can be found on the Town of Charlton Web site, www.townofcharlton.net.